Overview

 that, in our best judgment, will maximize the value of the company and therefore our clients’

 investment.
-IIM will vote responsibly on proxy issues in a manner, which, in our best judgment,
+IIM will vote responsibly on proxy issues in a manner, which, in our best judgment, will

-shareholder value.
+value.
 IIM makes this judgment independently and with complete objectivity.

 IIM will review unusual proposals as they arise and if necessary, bring them before a regular